-The keels for the ships have been laid ahead of new legislation coming into force which would require major design changes to the vessels should the keels be laid next year.
-Delivery is currently expected in May and November 2022 for the two Stena Line ships, and March 2023 for GALICIA.
+The keels for the ships have been laid ahead of new legislation coming into force which would require major design changes to the vessels, such as the use of tier-III compliant engines, should the keels be laid next year.
+Delivery is currently expected in May and November 2022 for the two Stena Line ships, and March 2023 for SANTONA.

 Could there be more than 9 E-Flexers?